taravirginillo/MarkovTextParser/README.md

 - JDK 17.0.4

 #### To run the backend server:
-Open a command line terminal and navigate to the backend/demo folder.
+Open a command line terminal and navigate to the root project directory.
 Run the commands to clean & run the backend server:

-  `cd ./demo`
+  `cd backend/demo`

   `./gradlew clean`